 GOOD NUTRITION HELPS SUPPORT YOUR IMMUNE HEALTH (1)

 The immune system is the body’s defence against infections.
-When it’s working well, the immune system can help protect against illnesses and infections.
+When it’s working well, the immune system can help protect against illnesses and infections.1

 There are several key factors that help keep your immune system healthy and strong.
-Some of these factors include adequate rest, regular exercise, good hygiene, decreased stress, and a healthy diet.
+The best thing to do is make healthy lifestyle choices, such as:2,3

-*Formulated for people with prediabetes and diabetes, as part of a diabetes management plan including diet and exercise.
+*Formulated for people with prediabetes and diabetes, as part of a diabetes management plan including diet and exercise.4

 KEY NUTRIENTS TO HELP SUPPORT HEALTHY IMMUNITY